Republican Fascist Party: History

-After the Nazi-engineered Gran Sasso raid liberated Mussolini, the National Fascist Party (PNF) was revived on 13 September 1943 as the Republican Fascist Party (PFR) and as the single party of the Northern and Nazi-protected Italian Social Republic, informally known as the Salò Republic.
-Its secretary was Alessandro Pavolini.
+After the Nazi-engineered Gran Sasso raid liberated Mussolini, the National Fascist Party (PNF) was revived on 13 September 1943 as the Republican Fascist Party (PFR) and as the single party of the Northern and Nazi-protected Italian Social Republic (Repubblica Sociale Italiana, RSI), informally known as the "Republic of Salò" (Repubblica di Salò).
+Its National Secretary was the Fascist gerarca and former journalist Alessandro Pavolini from 15 November 1943 to 28 April 1945, while Giuseppe Pizzirani led the Republican Fascist Party in Rome until April 1944, when he was named Deputy Secretary of the party.

-Due to the strong control of the Germans, the party's power in the context of the Republic of Salò was always very limited.
+Due to the strong control of the Nazi Germans, the party's power in the context of the Republic of Salò was always very limited.
 To obviate this inherent weakness, the party tried to obtain the support of the few population strata who still sympathised with fascism.
 In the provinces under the control of the Germans it was organised into three entities called Administrative, Assistance, and Political.
 The Assistance, also called the National Fascist Assistance Body, was formed in early October 1943.
 In the minds of the party leaders, the Assistance was to be a continuation of the powerful cadres of militants and volunteers of the former National Fascist Party.

-The PFR did not outlast Mussolini's execution and the disappearance of the Salò state in April 1945.
+The PFR did not outlast Mussolini's execution and the defeat of the Italian Social Republic in April 1945.
 However, it inspired the creation of the Italian Social Movement (MSI) and the MSI has been seen as the successor to the PFR and the PNF.
-The MSI was formed by former Fascist leaders and veterans of the National Republican Army of the Salò Republic.
-The party tried to modernise and revise fascist doctrine into a more moderate and sophisticated direction.
+The MSI was formed by former Fascist leaders and veterans of the National Republican Army of the Republic of Salò.
+The party tried to modernize and revise the Fascist doctrine into a more moderate and sophisticated direction.

-Giuseppe Pizzirani led the PFR organisation in Rome until April 1944, when he was named Deputy Secretary of the national party organisation.

 Ideology

 The PFR sought to reconnect the new party with pre-1922 radical fascism.
 This move attracted parts of the fascist 'Old Guard', who had been sidelined after Mussolini had come to power in 1922.
 The new party was, however, internally divided, with different internal tendencies vying for Mussolini's support, and whilst the PFR revived some of the early revolutionary fascist discourse, it did not return to the anti-clerical positions of the early fascist movement.

 In addition, the party promoted a revolutionary form of Italian nationalism, antisemitism, anti-liberalism, anti-communism, anti-capitalism, anti-monarchism, and republicanism.
-The RSI program, set out in the "Verona Manifesto" and approved by the congress of the Republican Fascist Party (Verona 15-16 November 1943), revived the revolutionary formulas of early fascism and included, among other things, the abandonment of corporatism and the creation of a National Confederation of Labour, a broad program of social welfare and worker participation in company profits.
+The RSI program, set out in the "Verona Manifesto" and approved by the congress of the Republican Fascist Party (Verona, 15–16 November 1943), revived the revolutionary formulas of early fascism and included, among other things, the abandonment of corporatism and the creation of a National Confederation of Labour, a broad program of social welfare and worker participation in company profits.
 The program, opposed by the Germans and by Italian industrialists, was not implemented while, starting with the strikes of March 1944, a growing workers' opposition to the RSI developed.

 Throughout the party's brief existence, it fell under significant pressure from the German occupation forces to conform to Nazi policies.